A non-Perturbative and Background-Independent Formulation of Quadratic Gravity: Quantum cosmology

 One important implication of the formulation of quadratic gravity presented here is the fact that the homogeneity and isotropy of the initial conditions for inflation are explained rather than postulated.
 Let us divide the space at initial time $t_i$ in causally disconnected patches.
 The state vector at time $t_i$ of such a system can be described by a direct product of the form \be |\psi(t_i)\rangle = |\psi_I\rangle|\psi_{II}\rangle ... |\psi_K\rangle ... \ee where the factor $|\psi_K\rangle$ describes the $K$th patch.
 Let us focus on a given patch at a time as its time evolution $|\psi_K(t_i)\rangle \to|\psi_K(t)\rangle$ is independent of the others, at least for small enough $t-t_i$.
 Suppose to start from a highly inhomogeneous and/or anisotropic patch at time $t_i$.
 This corresponds to the short-distance limit as we have seen.
 Then we can be in two distinct situations.
 Either (i) there is a dynamical mechanism that makes the field configuration homogeneous and isotropic at large time or (ii) such a mechanism is not present.
 In Case (i) the homogeneity and isotropy of the initial condition for inflation are clearly explained.
 In Case (ii) we can either be in a situation (iia) where the initial state becomes nearly classical as time passes or in a complementary situation (iib) where the initial state remains quantum.
 In Situation (iia) the homogeneity and isotropy of the initial condition for inflation is explained by the classical mechanism described in Ref.~\cite{Salvio:2019ewf}, based on anthropic selection, which has been reviewed in the introduction.
-In Situation (iib) life remains impossible and, therefore, a similar anthropic exclusion of the considered patch takes place.
+In Situation (iib) life remains impossible because classical entities, such as liquid water, are essential for life as we know it; therefore, a similar anthropic exclusion of the considered patch takes place.

 It is only in the nearly homogeneous and isotropic patches that inflation can occur and observations can eventually be made.
 If such a patch has undergone exponential expansion an internal point (far from its border) remains causally disconnected from the other patches even at large $t-t_i$.
 This mechanism is an explicit quantum realization of Linde's chaotic inflation~\cite{Linde:1983gd}.
 The situation is illustrated in Fig.~\ref{patches}: the nearly homogeneous and isotropic patches are compatible with life and can inflate.